tbmiller-astro/imcascade/docs/source/intro.rst

 Additionally ``ImcascadeResuts`` contaains other methods to caluclate the recovered surface brightness profile, curve-of-growth and others

-And with that you have fit your first object using imcascade!!
+And with that you have fit your first object using ``imcascade``!!
 Please see the In depth example page to see a much more detailed example or the advanced guide for a discussion of more advanceded features.